bradgough/labs/HYCU/hycu_lab.rst

  ..
 Note :: Nutanix volume group's can be used as an iSCSI target.

 9. Create a new Nutanix volume group from Prism with at least 100GB of storage.
-(Picture 17).

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image17.png

 10. Register the new Client to your Volume Group by using HYCU IP address or ISCSI Initiator Name*.
-(Picture 18)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image18.png

-11. Expose that Volume Group as HYCU iSCSI target (Picture 19).
+11. Expose that Volume Group as HYCU iSCSI target.
 IQN of the iSCSI storage device is located in Nutanix 		Volume Group properties - Target IQN Prefix.
-(Picture 20)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image19.png
 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image20.png